-I will turn 50 this year, as will according to Google, such female acting luminaries as Nicole Kidman and Julia Roberts, plus Carla Bruni and Sam Taylor-Johnson.
-Of these fellow, "soon-to-be" quinquagenarians I would most like to align myself with Julia or Sam whose approach to ageing seems most akin to my own of wanting to grow old gracefully rather than pursue a quest to look younger.
+This is the year I turn 50, as will according to Google, such female acting luminaries as Nicole Kidman and Julia Roberts, plus Carla Bruni and Sam Taylor-Johnson.
+Of these fellow, “soon-to-be” quinquagenarians I would most like to align myself with Julia or Sam whose approach to ageing seems most akin to my own of wanting to grow old gracefully rather than pursue a quest to look younger.
 I want to enter this next decade of my life knowing how best to keep healthy and look fantastic without resorting to alternative means of feigning youthfulness.
 The taut foreheads of Nicole and Carla are not for me.

 Turning back the clock is something we all wish for from time to time, not simply from an aesthetic perspective but in order to be able to relive those fabulous experiences that have shaped who we have become.
 In my 20’s I was a single, ambitious career girl who worked hard and played hard.
 In my 30’s I experienced my most significant life changes.
 I got married, became a first time mother, a divorcee, a single working mum and then a woman embarking on her second marriage.
 In my 40’s I put the brakes on my PR career and became a full-time parent.
 Every decade has been filled to the brim with wonderful life experiences I wouldn’t change for the world.